 Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
-As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.
+As a result, the Schedule of Long-term Liabilities now includes the district's proportionate share of the net pension liability of the cost-sharing, multipleemployer plans in which the district participates.